NaturalBornCamper/drg-mod-validator/README.md

 json definition file = FORWARD SLASHES OR JSON ERRORS json definition file = FORWARD SLASHES OR JSON ERRORS

+To download, heat to the release page <- link

 The .NET Core runtime can be found at:
   - https://aka.ms/dotnet-core-applaunch?missing_runtime=true&arch=x64&rid=win10-x64